-You will be required to pay the €40 acceptance fee within two weeks of receiving a letter offering you a place on your chosen course.
+You will be required to pay the €40 acceptance fee to secure your place on your chosen course.

-We will write to you in during the summer requesting you to pay the remaining course fees.
-Fees must be paid in full prior to course commencement
+We will write to you in August requesting you to pay the remaining course fees.
+Fees must be paid in full prior to course commencement.

 HOW DO I PAY MY FEES?

 Fees can be paid on line.
 To pay fees online, you will need to go our website’s homepage (www.bfei.ie) and click on the “Apply Now” button.
-You will need a long and password (these details will be listed at the end of any letter you receive from us).
+You will need a log in and password (these details will be listed at the end of any letter you receive from us).
 Once you have logged in, you can pay all fees using a laser card, debit card or credit card.
-Alternatively, you can send us a euro draft, cheque or postal order made payable to DDLETB (Dublin and Dun Laoghaire Education and Training Board).
+Alternatively, you can send us a euro draft, cheque or postal order made payable to BFEI (Blackrock Further Education Institute).
 For security reasons, we cannot accept cash payments.